murdinc/springg/README.md

 4. **State Sync:** Shares node state (vector count, last S3 sync time)
 5. **S3 Download:** Downloads existing indexes from S3 on startup
 6. **Replication Ready:** Starts receiving replication messages on port 8080
+7. **Auto-Reconciliation:** After 10s, syncs missing indexes and vectors from peers
-7. **S3 Coordination:** Participates in election to determine which node syncs to S3
+8. **S3 Coordination:** Participates in election to determine which node syncs to S3

+**When an index is created:**
+1. Client → ALB → Node A (receives request)
+2. Node A creates index locally
+3. Node A sends replication message to Node B and Node C
+4. Node B and Node C create the index locally
+5. All nodes now have the same index

 **When a vector is added:**
 1. Client → ALB → Node A (receives request)